How to Get Research Experience

 Additional pathways include a research-based work-study, on-campus co-op, or other paid position.

-Because opportunities vary depending on major, interest, and experience, students are encouraged to attend a small group consultation.
+Because opportunities vary depending on major, students are encouraged to reach out to UC's Undergraduate Research Society for guidance and support.

 Another way for an undergraduate student to gain research experience is by taking certain courses.